State Tax Media Host Guide 2015

 - Double-check the tax amount they transferred from the tax table or the online tax calculator.

 No problem.
-All taxpayers get an automatic six-month filing extension to October 15.
+All personal income taxpayers get an automatic six-month filing extension to October 15.
 The extension is only for filing tax returns and not for payment of any taxes that may be due.
 They need to pay the total tax due by April 15 to avoid penalties and interest.

-Individuals may pay taxes by credit card.
+Taxpayers may pay taxes by credit card.
 FTB accepts Visa, Master Card, Discover/NOVUS, and American Express.

 They can pay: